You Are Not My Mother: Plot

-Char witnesses several instances of increasingly bizarre behaviour in the "new" Angela and becomes frightened.
-Her uncle Aaron is poisoned by Angela, which leads to him being hospitalised.
-In the meantime Char is forging a friendship with one of her former bullies, Suzanne.
+Char witnesses several instances of increasingly bizarre behavior in the "new" Angela and becomes frightened.
+Her uncle Aaron is poisoned by Angela, which leads to him being hospitalized.
+In the meantime, Char is forging a friendship with one of her former bullies, Suzanne.
 Char confides in Suzanne about the changes in Angela; Suzanne in turn tells Char how her own mother died when she was very young.
-One evening Rita tells Char the story of her past; when Char was a baby, Rita realised she had been swapped with a “changeling”.
+One evening, Rita tells Char the story of her past; when Char was a baby, Rita realized she had been swapped with a “changeling”.
 The only way to get the real Char back was to place her near fire, hence the fiery ring ritual in the woods.
 This worked, but Char sustained a small burn to her cheek.
 Her family told her the resultant scar was a birthmark.

 Rita tells Char that the "new" Angela is also a changeling, and thus the fire ritual must be repeated to get the real Angela back.
 Although Char appears to agree, when she sees Angela bound and gagged and tied to a bed she is appalled.
-Despite her grandmother’s protests, Char frees Angela, only to realise too late that Rita spoke the truth, and that this is not the "real" Angela.
+Despite her grandmother’s protests, Char frees Angela, only to realize too late that Rita spoke the truth, and that this is not the "real" Angela.
 The changeling kills Rita.
 Char runs out of the house, but is waylaid by the school bullies, who force her inside an unlit Halloween bonfire.
-However the bullies are scared off by the approach of the changeling Angela.
+However, the bullies are scared off by the approach of the changeling Angela.
 Angela pushes her way into the bonfire to get to Char, but Char sets the structure alight.
 Angela burns while Char is rescued from the flames by Suzanne.
 In the final scene, Angela is restored to her true self, and Char makes her a lucky token from twigs "to keep her safe", as her grandmother had once made for her.
 Mother and daughter are happy to be together again, ready to move forward with their lives.